Skynetiks/skydesk/docs/campaign-features.md

 ### 2. Email Execution

+#### Single Campaign Execution Limit
+- **One Campaign at a Time**: Only one campaign can be executed simultaneously
+- **Execution Prevention**: System prevents starting new campaigns when another is running
+- **Visual Indicators**: Clear UI indicators show which campaign is currently running
+- **Error Handling**: Graceful error messages when attempting to start multiple campaigns

 #### Manual Execution
 - Execute campaigns immediately from the campaign detail page
 - Control the number of emails sent in each execution
 - Real-time feedback on execution status
+- Automatic prevention of concurrent executions

 #### Automated Execution
 - Cron job automatically executes campaigns based on their schedules
 - Configurable execution limits to prevent overwhelming email servers
 - Error handling and retry logic
+- Respects single campaign execution limit

 #### Email Template Integration
 - Uses the same email template system as ticket notifications